 7. Al Capone’s CSC @ Changi

 If you love affordable booze, tasty grub and beautiful views, you’d definitely love Al Capone’s located at Civil Service Club @ Changi.
-The newly-opened restaurant and bar is officially my favourite place to unwind with a couple of sundowners while chowing down on a slew of Italian-fusion dishes.
+This restaurant and bar is officially my favourite place to unwind with a couple of sundowners while chowing down a slew of Italian-fusion dishes.

 8. Kibar Japanese Grill + Bistro